The resummation model in FLAMINGO: precisely predicting matter power suppression from observed halo baryon fractions: Methods

 To summarise, these are the steps one goes through in order to apply the resummation model: \begin{enumerate} \item Decide on the overdensity regions to use, e.g.\ depending on the scales on which baryon fractions can be estimated observationally. \item Gather DMO halo-matter cross power spectra for a given cosmology for each overdensity region ($\Pmhi(k)$), and calculate the corresponding halo mass fractions ($\fM$) and linear biases ($\bM$, see equation~\ref{eq:bias}). \item From the total DMO matter power spectrum and the cross spectra of the largest overdensity region, calculate the cross power of non-halo matter ($\Pmnh$, see equation~\ref{eq:powersum}). \item Observe mean halo baryon fractions for each desired overdensity region ($\fbi$), or marginalise over these.
 Convert these to corrected baryon fractions ($\fbci$) according to equation~\eqref{eq:fbc}, then to retained mass fractions ($\fret$) using equation~\eqref{eq:fretained} with parameters presented in \S\ref{subsec:fretvsfbc}. \item Transform the DMO halo cross spectra according to equation~\eqref{eq:halopowerprime}, and use the largest overdensity region to calculate the non-halo cross spectrum with equation~\eqref{eq:nonhalopower_corr}. \item If there are multiple overdensity regions, and optionally an inner stellar fraction as well, combine them according to \S\ref{subsec:modelannulus} and \ref{subsec:r2500c_stars}. \item Sum all transformed components to obtain $\Pmmp$, and finally square the result relative to the total DMO power spectrum to obtain the suppression signal $\Pmmpp/\Pmm$ (equation~\ref{eq:modelq}). \end{enumerate} Note that one key assumption is that matter ejected from haloes clusters roughly as matter already outside DMO haloes, or, alternatively, that the clustering of matter inside haloes is so dominant that the suppression signal is not sensitive to the distribution of ejected matter.
 We revisit this assumption in \S\ref{subsec:resum_z}.
 We have also thus far implicitly assumed that the overdensity radius $R_\Delta$ is unchanged by baryonic effects, relative to DMO.
 As we shall demonstrate in the next section, however, we can choose to calculate retained mass fractions in such a way that $R_\Delta$ is the same for the baryonic haloes and their DMO equivalents by construction.

-A Python package called \texttt{resummation} implementing these steps, along with the necessary DMO cross spectra and other quantities for the \flamingo simulations, will be made available upon acceptance of this manuscript for publication.
+A Python package called \texttt{resummation} implementing these steps, along with the necessary DMO cross spectra and other quantities for the \flamingo simulations, is publicly available (see Data Availability).
 The code calculates power suppression predictions in $<1\,\mathrm{ms}$ for a given cosmology, allowing for fast iterations to marginalise over input halo baryon fractions.